mgreter/libsass/docs/api-basics.md

 provide any implementation for it.
 LibSass will simply cast a pointer from the c++ side to the anonymous struct and relies on the C-API to pass it back as expected to the corresponding functions.
-There the pointer will be statically casted back to the actual implementation.
+There the pointer will be statically cast back to the actual implementation.
 Since we provide a unique anonymous struct for every internal type, this should be safe as compilers should catch the case when arguments mismatch on the C-API side.